alexbostock/account-transfers/README.md

 *Arguments*

-- `"other_account":int` account number of the transfer destination
+- `"other_account"` account number of the transfer destination
-- `"value":int` value of money to be transferred
+- `"value"` value of money to be transferred, as an integer number of pence, cents or similar

 *Response*

 - `200 OK` on success (requires that both accounts exist, the source account has sufficient balance and the transfer was successful).
+- `400 Bad Request` if the request is invalid, which may occur if the source and destination account numbers are not distinct.
 - `404 Not Found` if either account does not exist.
 - `409 Conflict` if the source account has insufficient balance for the transfer.